yl2811-cmd/Showheel/wwwroot/story-engl.md

 Direction: Through Kestrel's Gate.
 The only passage.
 Geographical necessity.
 **Slot canyon breathing mechanics:** Temperature difference drives pressure gradient → inhale/exhale cycle.
 Three dangers of the chaotic phase: cycle drift, temperature inversion collapse (katabatic burst), and false starts.
 Sound interpretation: humming pitch and volume changes → determine the current phase.
 Safety standard: continuous stable inhale for at least 15 minutes = genuine cycle → passable.
 If the inhale reverses during passage → abort – the airship must be able to turn around midway through the slot.
 Savona: "I went through the chaotic phase once when I was 23.
 I went in inhales, then reversed halfway through.
 I spent forty minutes in the middle of the slot waiting for the next cycle.
 Those forty minutes were the longest forty minutes of my life."
-**★ Anna-Lia Flight Interaction:** Half a day has passed eastward.
-This is Lia's first time flying this far.
-She stands by the porthole.
-The Basin plain stretches to the horizon below.
-No trace of canyons can be seen in the direction of Atheria.
+**★ Anna-Lia Flight Interaction:** Half a day had passed eastward.
+This was Lia's first time flying this far.
+She stood by the porthole.
+The land below stretched to the horizon—but not a blanket, but a mosaic of fields, rolling hills, isolated plateaus, and shallow valleys, changing textures every few dozen kilometers.
+No trace of canyons could be seen in the direction of Atheria.
 "You can't see home from here."
 Anna: "It's too far."
 Lia didn't answer.
 She was processing a piece of information: the place where she lived, from this distance, **did not exist**.